 The effect of Lorazepam makes Ativan a commonly prescribed treatment for a wide variety of disorders.

-Of course, the most common reason for prescribing Ativan is anxiety.
-The drug helps in reducing the symptoms associated with the conditions, such as:
+Of course, the most common reason for prescribing Ativan is for anxiety disorders.
+The drug helps the central nervous system reduce the symptoms associated with the conditions, such as:

 In addition to anxiety, Ativan may also be taken for other conditions, especially in combination with other treatments.
 These conditions include